 Sensor tracking issues

-Before you continue reading, please check if your sensor has the latest firmware installed and if you are using the provided barbell strap if you are using an Enode Sensor.
-Respectively, check the Bar Sensor Kit is properly placed inside the barbell sleeve.
-Furthermore, many users suspect there are connection issues when reps are not getting recorded, but we can assure you there are not.
+Before you continue reading, please check if your sensor has the latest firmware installed and if you are using the provided barbell strap in the case of using an Enode Sensor.
+Similarly, ensure the Bar Sensor Kit is properly placed inside the barbell sleeve.
+Additionally, many users suspect there are connection issues when reps are not being recorded, but we can assure you that there are none.

 Like any other measuring device, the measurement technology within an IMU (the technology at work in our sensors) only works reliably within a defined range.
 Due to environmental influences, impacts, or strong vibrations, it can happen that measuring ranges are exceeded within the sensors.
 These out-of-range conditions cause the measured values to drift and lead to large deviations in the output data or even missed repetitions.